STEVE INSKEEP, Host:

 Now, Soraya mentioned the absence of independent information about the war in Yemen.
 There is a similar problem with the drug war in Mexico.
 As we've heard on this program, some Mexican journalists have been killed and others have stopped covering the conflict for their own safety.
 Some have sought asylum in the United States.
 NPR's John Burnett reports on one journalist who got it.

-Mr. JORGE LUIS AGUIRRE (Journalist, LaPolaka.com): Today, I live in exile in a foreign country in order to avoid being murdered for my work as a journalist.
+JORGE LUIS AGUIRRE: Today, I live in exile in a foreign country in order to avoid being murdered for my work as a journalist.

 BURNETT: Aguirre is believed to be the only Mexican journalist to be granted asylum since the cartel war exploded in the past four years.
 He knows how lucky he is.

-Mr. AGUIRRE: (Through translator) I hope this asylum is a good precedent and theres a chance for other journalists whose lives are threatened by mafiosos and narco-politicians.
+LUIS AGUIRRE: (Through translator) I hope this asylum is a good precedent and there's a chance for other journalists whose lives are threatened by mafiosos and narco-politicians.
 The U.S. is a friend to Mexico.
-Thats why it should help journalists.
+That's why it should help journalists.

-Carlos Spector, an El Paso immigration attorney, thinks that Aguirres case is encouraging news.
+BURNETT: Carlos Spector, an El Paso immigration attorney, thinks that Aguirre's case is encouraging news.

-Mr. CARLOS SPECTOR (Immigration Attorney): And we were all waiting for the first case because so many cases have been presented.
-And I think that there was a learning curve going on that they just werent believing the tragedies and the chaos and the repression in Mexico.
-Finally, theyve come to realize that there is a major problem in Mexico.
+CARLOS SPECTOR: And we were all waiting for the first case because so many cases have been presented.
+And I think that there was a learning curve going on that they just weren't believing the tragedies and the chaos and the repression in Mexico.
+Finally, they've come to realize that there is a major problem in Mexico.

-Professor BARBARA HINES (University of Texas Law School): Many Mexicans are just caught in the crossfire.
-And for the average person in Mexico, thats not enough for asylum because you have to show that youre a member of a particular group, or you have a particular political opinion.
+BARBARA HINES: Many Mexicans are just caught in the crossfire.
+And for the average person in Mexico, that's not enough for asylum because you have to show that you're a member of a particular group, or you have a particular political opinion.

 BURNETT: Mexican journalists constitute a threatened group.
 The New York-based Committee to Protect Journalists reports more than 30 reporters have been killed or disappeared since December 2006.
 Just last week, suspected cartel hitmen gunned down a young photographer for El Diaro de Juarez and wounded his co-worker.
 He was the second journalist at El Diario murdered in less than two years.